Gabriel Cousens: Tree of Life Foundation and Rejuvenation Center

 Cousens founded the Essene Order of Light in 1992, and the following year he established the Tree of Life Foundation as a federal tax-exempt religious organization.
 The Tree of Life Rejuvenation Center, located in Patagonia, Arizona, was founded in 1994 as a health retreat which offers raw food education, fasting, and nutrition.
 Cousens is an ordained Rabbi and offers workshops on spiritual Judaism.
 His newest book, Torah as a Guide to Enlightenment, published through North Atlantic Books, is a commentary on the Torah from a Kabbalistic perspective.
 Cousens founded a not for profit organization called the Essene Order of Light which teaches "modern Essene living".
 He outlined his philosophy in his book Creating Peace By Being Peace.

-Cousens has advocated a nutritionally based raw food diet for babies and children.
+Cousens has advocated a raw food diet for babies and children.
 He instituted a study of the medical history of infants and children and advocates for raw food education.
 A 2009 documentary, Simply Raw, followed six people with diabetes who go through a thirty-day raw vegan program in an attempt to cure their disease with a raw food diet and without drugs.
 Surgeon and alternative medicine critic David Gorski said that Cousens and the film both grossly misrepresented the modern medical approach to diabetes.
 Gorski described Cousens works as promoting vitalism and other discredited principles.